UPPMAX/programming_formalisms/docs/sessions/deployment/deploy.md

 ??? question "When is this over-kill?"

     - If the needed dependencies are few and well-defined
     - Some programming languages?

 ??? info "Python: Conda & virtual environments"

     **These *Python-related* tools try to solve the following problems:**

     - **Defining a specific set of dependencies**, possibly with well-defined versions
-    - Definition file: ``requirements.txt``
+    - Definition file: ``requirements.txt``, ``environment.yml``
     - **Installing those dependencies** mostly automatically
     - **Recording the versions** for all dependencies
     - **Isolated environments**